orkeilius/rogue-invader/docs/dev/script/effect system/list of givable item.md

-# list of givable item
+# List of givable item

-a list use to store givable item,
+A list use to store givable item.

-the [gameData]() is copy it at the start of every game and it use by the [effect list]() how choose three in the list and remove the one who is selected
+The [gameData]() make a copy of it at the start of every game.
+And it uses by the [effect list]() how choose three in the list and remove the one who is selected.